FIFSAK/SongLibrary/README.md

 # SongLibrary

 **SongLibrary** is a RESTful service for managing a music library.
-It enriches song data using an external API and stores it in a PostgreSQL database.
+It enriches song data using an external API ([you can test it by running this code](https://github.com/FIFSAK/SongLibraryExternal)) and stores it in a PostgreSQL database.
 Features include filtering, pagination, verse extraction, and Swagger documentation.

 ---